muratk5n/thirdwave/en/2023/01/dried-turkey.md

 well.
 Form small, long, thin, flat patties, dehydrate at 80 C degrees, for 5 hours.
 Done.

-Ideas for Meal - mix pieces of patty,dried beet roots, apples, low-salt cheese (with sufficient fat) plus dried soup (Greek trahana [1]), hot water, boom.
+Ideas for Meal - mix small pieces of patty, dried vegs (I use beet roots, apples) and low-salt cheese (with sufficient fat) plus dried soup (Greek trahana [1]), hot water, boom.
 Just created a stew.

-* Beet root, chards, apples work well - don't want anything that is too citric (oranges) or too high on potassium even though it has great eyesight benefits (carrots), or too high in iron (spinach instead of chards).
-Too much potassium will create sleepiness, too much iron is as harmful almost as much as too little.

-* Drying the blended / ground raw meat patty is key [3], instead of pieces from the whole raw poultry, bcz with latter approach end-product becomes difficult to mix in a stew, or to chew on.
+Drying the blended / ground raw meat patty is key [3], instead of pieces from the whole raw poultry, bcz with latter approach end-product becomes difficult to mix in a stew, or to chew on.
 The approach here [2] powders dried pieces, that's fine for those with